Monroe Drillers: 1938 to 1941: Monroe White Sox / Two Cotton States League championships

 (1929) Doug Taitt.
 Taitt was the player-manager for the Monroe White Sox from 1938 to 1941.
 He led the team to three consecutive league pennants and two league championships.

 In the 1938 season, Monroe continued play in the eight-team, Class C level Cotton States League with their new nickname and the team went from a last place finish in the previous season to becoming league the Cotton States League champions.
 The Monroe "White Sox" compiled an overall record of 78–60 and ended the season in third place, playing the Cotton States League season under managers Luther Harvel and Doug Taitt.
 With his hiring, Taitt began a four-year tenure as manager after having begun the 1938 season as a player with the Shreveport Sports in the Texas League.

 The 1938 White Sox finished 10.0 games behind the first place Greenville Bucks in the regular standings and qualified for the four-team playoffs with their third-place finish.
 With their playoff performance, the Monroe White Sox became League Champions.
 In the semifinals, Monroe defeated the Helena Seaporters 3 games to 1.
 In the final, the White Sox won the championship when they defeated the pennant winning Greenville Bucks 4 games to 2.
 After joining the team at age 35, Monroe player/manager Doug Tait hit .358 with a .483 OBP while appearing in 68 games for the White Sox.
 Buford Rhea led the Cotton States League with 79 stolen bases.
 Monroe pitcher Tom Perry led the Cotton States League with both a 1.71 ERA and a 17–2 record.

 Doug Tait had been in the major leagues from 1928 to 1932, playing with the Boston Red Sox, Chicago White Sox and Philadelphia Phillies.

 The 1939 Monroe White Sox defended their Cotton States League championship the season before by winning the league pennant.
-In the eight-team league, Monroe ended the regular season with a record of 92–46, finishing in first place, managed by the retuning Doug Taitt.
+In the eight-team league, Monroe ended the regular season with a record of 92–46, finishing in first place, managed by the returning Doug Taitt.
 The White Sox won league pennant in finishing 16.0 games ahead of the second place Clarksdale Red Sox in the final regular season standings.
 In the playoffs, the White Sox lost in first round 3 games to 2 to the Hot Springs Bathers, a Detroit Tigers affiliate.
 The Greenwood Crackers defeated Hot Springs in the final.
 Player/manager Doug Taitt hit .329 for Monroe with 9 home runs and 75 RBI while playing in 111 games.
 Monroe pitcher John Yelovic won 21 games to lead the Coton States League, while his teammate Kelton Maxfield had a record of 16–4 to top the league with a .800 winning percentage.